 - Ansible Semaphore

 My ancient motherboard started dying and I broke one of the SATA connectors when moving everthing into the Node 304 case I got on craigslist for $40, so I upgraded the motherbord and ram to a quad core Intel Gimini Lake fanless motherboard and 32 gigs of ram.
 I also upgraded to two $20 PNY SSD’s for the OS drive and OS backup drive.
-I also added a 1 tb Samsung Evo SSD which I used to host all the containiners and their data volumes.
+I added a 1 tb Samsung Evo SSD which I used to host all the containiners and their data volumes.
+There are 2 2 terrabyte SSD drives storing the primary copy of all my media and data, that data is backed up on the sole hard drive remaining a 3.5” 4 terrabyte drive.
 The full machine upgrade is detailed in the parts list linked above.

 I 3d printed several of a SSD stacker part to allow me to put 3 SSD disks in one of the Node 304 case’s drive cages.
-I have 7 total disks in the Open Media Vault NAS, 3 SSD drives and 4 3.5” hard drives, leaving me with a single open slot remaining.
+I have 7 total disks in the Open Media Vault NAS, 5 SSD drives and 1 3.5” hard drives, leaving me with two open slot remaining.